jqueryscript/ChatGPT-Resources/README.md

 - [filippofinke](https://github.com/filippofinke/WordGPT) - Bring the power of ChatGPT to Microsoft Word

 ## CLI
+- [Best Tools To Interact With ChatGPT In CLI](https://www.scriptbyai.com/best-chatgpt-cli-tools/) - 10 best and free CLI tools for ChatGPT: streamline your workflow, enhance your conversational AI experience, and unlock new opportunities with these powerful resources.
 - [askai](https://github.com/yudax42/askai) - A command-line interface for OpenAI ChatGPT.
 - [chatgpt-api](https://github.com/mbroton/chatgpt-api) - ChatGPT HTTP API Client and CLI.
 - [chatgpt](https://github.com/kkdai/chatgpt) - ChatGPT Console client in Golang.